-Based on this summarized narrative and susceptibility review for each well, the overall susceptibility for both Wells of the Cottageville PSD indicates a high susceptibility to the identified potential sources of contamination.
+Based on this summarized narrative and susceptibility review for each well, the overall susceptibility for the well of Moundsville indicates a high susceptibility to the identified potential sources of contamination.

 For this susceptibility analysis, the State combined the inventory results with other relevant information to decide how likely a water supply may become contaminated by the identified potential sources of contamination.
 This step makes the assessments useful for communities, since it provides information that local decision-makers use to prioritize approaches for protecting the drinking water supply.
-It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist.
+It does not mean that these wells are currently contaminated or that these wells are going to be contaminated in the near future, but the potential does exist